allenaxie/krillen/README.md

 ## 📝 Description

-Kame House is a front-end design page for an imaginary hotel, Kame House.
+Kame House is a fully responsive front-end design page for an imaginary hotel, Kame House.
 The design was created by Jonas Schmedtmann, creator of the Udemy course: Advanced CSS and Sass.

 <img src="img/gif demo.gif?raw=true" width="500px">